gigili/tanks-overlay-game/README.md

  * `npm install`
  * Update the `tmi.js` configs in the `utils/tmi.ts` file
  * `npm run dev`
+ * Copy assets folder to the dist folder
  * Open `http://localhost:5050` see the game running or add it as an OBS source

 # TODOS: